Charles Allen Lechmere: Involvement in the Whitechapel murders

-In Lechmere's testimony to the Nichols inquest, he claimed that he was walking to work down Buck's Row at around 3:40 a.m when he discovered the body of Mary Ann "Polly" Nichols lying next to a gateway.
-According to a press report Robert Paul, who was walking some distance behind, first noticed him standing 'where the woman was' but in reports of his inquest testimony Paul said he saw him 'in the middle of the road'.
-After he saw Paul, Lechmere brought him over to look at the woman.
-No blood was described by either man, but by the time a constable (PC Neil) found Nichols shortly afterwards, blood was oozing from her throat (according to the evidence at the inquest).
+In Lechmere's testimony to the Nichols inquest, he said that he left for work at around 3:30 a.m. on 31 August 1888.
+While walking Buck's Row, he discovered the body of Mary Ann "Polly" Nichols lying next to a gateway.
+Lechmere found Nichols at about 3:40 a.m.
+According to his first press interview, Robert Paul, who was walking some distance behind, first noticed him standing "where the woman was"; in reports of his inquest testimony Paul said he saw him "in the middle of the road."
+When approached by Lechmere, Paul at first avoided him, thinking he was about to be attacked.
+After touching Paul on the shoulder, Lechmere brought him over to look at the woman.
+Because they were wary of being late for work, Lechmere and Paul left Buck's Row.
+They decided to notify the first policeman they came across of what they had seen.
+At about 3:45 a.m., at the corner of Hanbury Street and Baker's Row, both saw PC Mizen and told him what they had found.
+According to the testimony of Robert Paul, he saw Mizen no more than four minutes after Paul first saw the body of Nichols.
+No blood was described by either man, but at about 3:45 a.m., when a constable (PC Neil) found Nichols, blood was coming from the wound in her throat (according to the evidence at the inquest).
 Some theorists suggest that the cut to her throat was very fresh when Lechmere and Paul were present.
-Modern forensics, however, show this claim to be false and that blood can ooze from such a wound for up to two hours after death.
-In addition, neither man reported seeing or hearing anyone else at Buck's Row, which had no side exits.
+Neither man reported seeing or hearing anyone else at Buck's Row.